isildur13/Documentation/register.md

 		4) make install
 	* If deb is available use it
 	* For partial installation use "apt --fix-broken install"
+	* Setup ec2 production environment
+	* used jenkins container for ci
+	* installed ansible from source
+	* setup ansbile and ec2 successfully.

 # 02 May 2020
 	* Created Env setup for the startup (React)